papycoda/Altcschool_flask_blog/README.md

 # Altcschool_flask_blog

-This is a simple blog app written i flassk with CRUD functionality and authentication permissions.
+This is a simple blog app written in flask with CRUD functionality and authentication permissions.

 To use:
 downnload or fork the repository